leesaye/project-23-marc-copy/README.md

 The Final MVP for Personal CRM should accomplish the following 3 main user stories:

 1. As a user I want to be reminded when I haven't communicated with someone for a while.
-2. As a user, I want to be able to easily follow up on outstanding items and set due dates - that means I should be able to send a follow up messages with one button press.
+2. As a user, I want to be able to easily follow up on outstanding items and set due dates - that means I should be able to send a follow up message with one button press.
 3. As a user, I want to be able to capture information easily.
 I want to be prompted to help me understand my relationship by only answering a few short questions about the person, after which a score from 0-100 that represents my relationship with them is generated.

 ## Screenshots, GIFs, or Short Videos: